 Public Health's work includes:

-• Investigating cases and outbreaks of food poisoning to identify the source, stop the spread of illness and prevent it happening again.
+Investigating cases and outbreaks of food poisoning to identify the source, stop the spread of illness and prevent it happening again.

-• Food Complaints including foreign objects or undeclared allergens in food within our region
+• foreign objects in food

-Contact an Environmental Health Officer at your local council if you want to report a ‘dirty’ food premises or unhygienic practices of food handlers
+Contact an Environmental Health Officer at your local council if you want to report a ‘dirty’ food premises or unhygienic practices of food handlers.